Intensive Care Medicine ST3: Interview 2024

 Intensive Care Medicine ST3 Interview Format

 The Intensive Care Medicine ST3 interview is split across three stations.
-Each station will last for ten minutes.
+Each station will last for ten minutes and provide a potential 48 marks.
 So, when you consider the time between the stations, you can expect the interview to last 45 minutes overall.

 All interviews will take place online through Qpercom.
 Before your interview, you’ll receive information about how to log in to Qpercom.
 Make sure you complete a compatibility test before the date of your interview, to ensure everything works well.